Status and Distribution

 NB - Syncopacma has now been synonymised with Aproaerema.

-Formerly known or suspected from several sites across England mainly in the south and east, all but one of which are thought to have been lost due to habitat change/destruction which resulted in the loss of the foodplant.
+Formerly known or suspected from several sites across England mainly in the south and east, also Yorkshire and Durham.
+All but one of these are thought to have been lost by the mid-1970s due to habitat change/destruction which resulted in the loss of the foodplant.
 Possibly now extinct as recent searches have failed to locate the species at its single remaining site in the British Isles.

 Searches for larva have taken place at former sites as follows:

 Ditchling Common (VC14) - last recorded in 1969.
-Searched on 26th May 1990 (R J Heckford, J R Langmaid) produced a few plants of Genista anglica but no larva.
+A search on 26th May 1990 (R J Heckford & J R Langmaid) produced a few plants of Genista anglica but no larva.

 Hook Common (VC12) - last recorded in 1965.
-Searched on 14th June 1991 (R J Heckford) produced six plants of Genista anglica but no larva.
+A search on 14th June 1991 (R J Heckford) produced six plants of Genista anglica but no larva.

 Silchester Common (VC12) - last recorded in 1973.
-Searched on 26th May 1991 (B R Baker, R J Heckford*, J R Langmaid and others) produced a few plants of Genista anglica at two places but no larva. * Also searched on 14th June 1991.
+A search on 26th May 1991 (B R Baker, R J Heckford*, J R Langmaid and others) produced a few plants of Genista anglica at two places but no larva. * Also searched on 14th June 1991.

 In Europe it is considered a very rare species with few, if any, confirmed recent records.